chmarti1/lab/README.md

 frequency = 1e6 / dconf[devnum].fioch[0].time;
 ```

-The T7 supports streaming digital I/O, but `LCONFIG` does not support it as of version 2.03.
+The T7 supports streaming digital I/O, but `LCONFIG` does not support it as of version 3.00.
+There are not currently plans to add this feature.

 <a name='fun:meta'></a>
 ### Meta Configuration